Wednesday, January 05, 2011

 The question is, are you left with enough energy after working for 2-3 days straight to take the criticism, suggestions and comments seriously in a positive way?
 At least I as a lone developer of something that I put forward to the public haven't been able to harness the feedback that people gave me.
 I ponder over the reasons, and I'm not sure of why is that.
 But mostly it went something like this -

-• "Could you possibly include feature XYZ into it?"
+- "Could you possibly include feature XYZ into it?"

-and I think - oh cummon, I just got over with this work and now I need a break.
+and I think - oh cummon, I just got over with this work and now I need a break. - "This stuff seems broken, I cant move X to Y."

-and I think - who said I made it for you :/
+and I think - who said I made it for you :/ - "It would be nice if you include ABC and XYZ also"

 and I just write a good reply to the person, add it to my non-existant list of todos in mind or Tasks in gmail and it stays there forever.